 Even though it's a tired and overused cliché, eyes really are the windows to the soul, and they're our favorite facial feature to play up using the contents of our makeup bags.
 While long and spidery lashes certainly help bring attention to the eyes, it's really eyeliner that we love most for accentuating and defining them.
 Whether it's applied in a thin strip along the upper lash line or flicked out in a bold graphic cat eye, it makes our eyes the focal point.

-Hatcher agrees that yellow, gold, and copper suit blue eyes well.
-She also says that contrasting blues can bring out and exacerbate the specific shades of blue found in your eyes.
+Hatcher says that contrasting blues can bring out and exacerbate the specific shades of blue found in your eyes.
 In that case, reach for a dark blue pencil which offers just enough contrast to define the lighter shades of blue in the iris.
-It's a subtle yet effective twist on traditional black liner.
+It's a subtle yet effective twist on a traditional black liner.

 One of our classic go-to eyeliners is this Highliner Gel formula from Marc Jacobs, which is a lot like the Urban Decay one in that it's creamy, blendable, and super pigmented.
 Try using the shade Mari(gold), which is equal parts yellow and orange.
 Once it sets on the eye, it's the perfect tangerine shade.
 You can rest assured that it will make your blue peepers pop.